BAKM TERMS AND CONDITIONS

 Attitude refers to a student’s character in reaction to challenges that maybe set them in class, whether this be fitness testing, sparring or helping others.
 We constantly assess this and will not promote or even train a student who we believe is lacking in good attitude & comradeship

-The instructor scheme allows students to achieve this through 2 pathways:
+The instructor scheme allows regular school students to achieve this through 2 pathways:

-1. Promotion through attendance of intensive courses of instructor training that firstly covers the self defence syllabus grades (yellow, orange, red & green) over 5 days and then the Krav Maga syllabus grade (blue) & above for a further 5 days
+1. Grading promotion through attendance of intensive courses of instructor training that firstly covers the self defence syllabus over 5 days and then the Krav Maga syllabus over a further 5 days

 The ranks for children are different.
 Blue grade and higher ranks have age requirements (must be over 16) and so children have the following ranks beginning with White, Yellow, Orange, Red and Green with the highest rank being a blue belt which can only be issued to them when they are over 16 (when they can also join the adult groups for training).